QualiSystems/cloudshell-help/versioned_docs/version-2023.3/admin/setting-up-cloudshell/cloudshell-configuration-options/advanced-cloudshell-customizations.md

 ### Enabling users to create ad-hoc sandboxes

 Administrators can enable CloudShell users to start a new sandbox from scratch (ad-hoc).
-Ad hoc sandboxes can be based on existing blueprints or by starting a blank sandbox, to which components such as resources and services can be added.
+Ad-hoc sandboxes can be based on existing blueprints or by starting a blank sandbox, to which components such as resources and services can be added.

 By default, sandboxes can only be created from existing blueprints.
 :::note